 Annealing allows the steel to be relieved of any internal stress and softens the metal.
 This occurs because there is a refinement in its crystalline structure.
 The iron atoms form a “Face-centered cubic” – whatever that is!

 NOTE: Some steel comes pre-annealed.
 Online Metals sells annealed steel.
 You can test your steel by running a file over it.
 If the file doesn’t grab, then it is probably hardened steel.
 If, when filing, you can remove metal, it’s probably annealed.
 Save yourself a step and purchase annealed steel!

 - Hold the tool steel lengthwise, with Vise Grips.

-Bury the “red hot” tool in Charcoal and let it cool to room temperature.
+Bury the red-hot tool in charcoal (or clay cat litter, vermiculite, sand, etc. – anything, actually, that will retain heat without causing an inferno) and let it cool to room temperature.
 That’s it – you are done annealing.
-At this point the tool can be shaped.
+At this point, the tool can be shaped.

 Tempering removes some of the hardness of the steel so it won’t be brittle.
 Yet, it keeps the steel hard enough so that the tool shape doesn’t deform with use.
 Not tempering your steel can result in splintering – not only damaging your tool put your body parts!

 - Hold the tool in the vise grips and start heating in the middle of the lower third of the tool.
 Have your quench handy!
 Watch for color changes.
 The steel will turn purple-blue, blue, peacock blue, bronze, deep straw, straw and pale straw.
 When it reaches straw, quickly quench to halt overheating.
 If the steel turns gray, the hardness is gone – you don’t want that!
 Colors beginning to form.

 Please see Threeplanes.net for a more complete explanation of what is happening chemically to the steel during this phase.

 Chasing and Repousse´ , Nancy Megan Corwin